EA3TB/DX-Monitor/README.md

 - Configurable log refresh interval
 - SSE real-time alerts in dashboard (no polling)
 - Bilingual alert messages (ES/EN), local/UTC time
+- Estimated HF propagation scoring for the spot path (QTH → DX), calculated in real time using current solar flux index (SFI) and geomagnetic activity (Kp) fetched from NOAA and HamQSL.
+Scores reflect the likelihood of propagation on the spot's exact frequency via short path (SP) and long path (LP).

 ---